JADES: Journey of Autism Diagnosis and Early Support

 Some of the children we see have some difficulty with everyday activities such as sleeping, eating and toileting.
 They may experience anxiety or show behaviour that challenges those around them.
 It can be helpful to get tips and advice from other parents and from professionals who have worked with children with additional needs.

-Our website includes many helpful tips and strategies for these common problems:
+Our help sheet includes many helpful tips and strategies for these common problems:

-For more information, relating to autism and available resources for support please see the link below for the National Autistic Society
+For more information, relating to autism and available resources for support, please see the link on the right for the National Autistic Society.

 What happens after a JADES assessment?

-Whether your child receives a diagnosis of autism spectrum disorder or not, you will be given a plan of care, including a clear explanation, and recommendations for your child.
+Whether your child receives a diagnosis of Autism or not, you will be given a plan of care, including a clear explanation, and recommendations for your child.
 We can also support you to have a meeting with other professionals involved with your child’s care.